-Our information on boilers and heating provides further details on managing your system.
-This includes details on pressurising your boiler and un-freezing a condensate pipe.
+Our information on boilers and heating has details on managing your system.
+This includes advice on pressurising your boiler and un-freezing a condensate pipe.

 Dealing with damp and mould

-Damp and mould is caused by condensation.
-This usually happens in the kitchen or bathroom where moist air develops, but it can also affect other rooms.
+Damp and mould can be caused by condensation.
+This usually happens in the kitchen or bathroom where moist air develops, but it can occur in other rooms.